kamperh/stellenbosch_ee_report_template/readme.md

 ## Overview

-A LaTeX template for reports following the guidelines of the Department of Electrical and Electronic Engineering at Stellenbosch University.
+A LaTeX template for reports, theses and dissertations following the guidelines of the Department of Electrical and Electronic Engineering at Stellenbosch University.

 You can directly open the template on [Overleaf](https://www.overleaf.com/read/jgnvncctghrr#afd824).